hlissner/.vim/README.md

 # Vim

-In the terminal, remotely--wherever GUI emacs isn't an option, vim is my weapon of choice.
+I love vim, but it's [no longer my weapon of choice][doom].

+This config exists for emergencies on the battlefield, where Emacs is unavailable.

-Tailored for Neovim, but will still work in vanilla Vim.
+> Tailored for Neovim, but will still work in vanilla Vim.

 ## Installation